 The fruit of the pine has always and in different civilizations contained within itself the symbolic meanings of life force, immortality, divinity, linked to the tree that generates it, together with those of fertility and regenerative force for the seeds it contains.

-Frequently represented in Roman art, in the Christian age the pine cone was often carved on Romanesque capitals and archivolts, eventually becoming the emblem of speculative and philosophical elevation.
+Frequently represented in Roman art, in the Christian age the pine cone was often carved on capitals and archivolts of the Romanesque era, eventually becoming the emblem of speculative and philosophical elevation.

 There are still evident traces of its translated values in Sicily: the pine cone not only often dominates the pillars of the entrance gates, but is used as an ornament of every size and material.